mikeric/dm-riak-adapter/README.md

       gem install dm-riak-adapter

-## Usage
+## Synopsis

 Require **dm-core** and **dm-riak-adapter**.
 Tell DataMapper to use the Riak adapter and set a namespace for your app.
 This namespace will prefix each bucket like `myapp:projects` `myapp:tasks`.
-You can also skip setting a namespace and the buckets wont have any prefix.
+Skip setting a namespace and the buckets will have no prefix.

       require 'dm-core'
       require 'dm-riak-adapter'

       DataMapper.setup :default, :adapter => 'riak', :namespace => 'myapp'

 Continue defining your models and properties as you normally would.
-Set the serial number as type **Key** to use Riak's server-assigned UUIDs.
+Set a property as type `Key` to use Riak's server-assigned UUIDs.

       class Project
         include DataMapper::Resource